 “I never played soccer,” Walker admitted to Diane Scavuzzo of SoccerNation News.
 “It wasn’t really part of my generation.

 That all changed as an adult when his passion for the world’s beautiful game grew exponentially.
 In 1999, Walker organized his Club by creating a Non-profit Foundation in order to provide a resource for underprivileged youth soccer players in the Los Angeles area and beyond.
-With the creation of Total Futbol Academy – Walker set out to provide a "vehicle" for top elite youth soccer athletes to develop their god given talents in order for them to someday use their soccer playing abilities to attend College on a soccer scholarship.
+With the creation of Barcelona USA (aka: Total Futbol Academy) – Walker set out to provide a "vehicle" for top elite youth soccer athletes to develop their god given talents in order for them to someday use their soccer playing abilities to attend College on a soccer scholarship.

 Walker chose to follow his dream of pioneering a new path in the world of youth soccer by studying and emulating some of the biggest European Pro Academies.
 This was an intelligent and successful decision for Walker and the access has paid huge dividends for the club since the beginning.

-In 1999, Walker started his program with only four teams and by the end of the year three of them had ended up as a State Cup Champion.
+In 1999, Walker started his program with only four teams and by the end of the year three of them had ended up as a State Cup Champions.
 Since then, the club has continued to build on its past reputation of intense, unique player development philosophy, advanced level of play that ultimately translates to success on the pitch.
 For Walker success on the soccer field is secondary to the overall mission of getting his players into College someday.

 Through all of Walkers research and experiences abroad, it was clear to him that the concept & style of “total fútbol” would become the standard system of play for his club to follow.